API

 import '@marko/testing-library/dont-cleanup-after-each'

-With mocha you can use mocha --require @marko/testing-library/dont-cleanup-after-each as a shorthand.
+With mocha you can use

-If you are using Jest, you can include setupFilesAfterEnv: ["@marko/testing-library/dont-cleanup-after-each"] in your Jest config to avoid doing this in each file.
+Jest config to avoid doing this in each file.